 80. Rechargeable batteries over disposable

 Anything that has a reusable alternative over single-use is worth looking into.
 If you tend to use batteries for various things, consider getting rechargeable ones.

-Just download it and mark the zero waste tips you are already doing.
-You can see what’s left and work on it!
+The checklist will help you keep track of your progress.
+Download it and mark the zero waste tips you are already doing.
+Then, you can see what’s left and work on it!